 Sometimes, when calculating with this method, it’s not clear how to account for the pool shares.

 Pro-tip: A quick way to calculate post-money valuation is to take the investment amount and divide it by the expected ownership with that investment.
+Here’s a startup valuation calculator by Aspire360 that does the work for you.

 For example, Amazon would like to invest 2m for 20% ownership of your company.
 We can divide 2m by 20% and we get a 10m post-money valuation.
 Taking the first method as a way to calculate post-money valuation, we can now also calculate the pre-money valuation, by subtracting 2m from 10m.